Focus / Concentration: The Physiology of Immersion

 75–100% · Deep Focus

 Optimal state.
 Prefrontal cortex is fully in control, amygdala is quiet, rhythm is stable.
-This is the physiological signature of flow — where effort disappears and performance peaks.
+This pattern often accompanies flow — where effort fades and performance feels easy.

 The Architecture of Attention